Insight - Walmart suppliers grapple with challenge of 'Made in USA' labels

 PENDULUM SWINGS AMERICA'S WAY

-"The pendulum has swung back in favour of the U.S.," Sirkin said.
+"The pendulum has swung back in favor of the U.S.," Sirkin said.
 "But it can also swing back the other way.”

 His pitch went well, and the buyer asked him to come up with suggestions for Valentine's Day, Mother's Day and Back to School promotions in a test run at Walmart stores.